Zooeeyy/Scrapping-Web/README.md

 # Scrapping-Web
-This repository contains code for scraping the BMKG website using Java script. and processed using python programming
+This repository contains code for scraping the BMKG website using Java script. and processed using python programming.